PolicyEngine/reweight/reweight/logic/README.md

 # Main codebase

-This directory will contain logic used by the reweight library for PolicyEngine.
+This directory contains logic used by the reweight library for PolicyEngine, including the `reweight.py` reweighting function and the `process_data.py` automated data generation script.